umerfarooqpucit/Face-Recognition-App/README.md

 # Face-Recognition-App
 Simple face recognition android app using OpenCV and JavaCV.
 Training is done using LBPH face recognizer

-# Prerequisites
+# Note
-Give storage permission to app from settings explicitly for Android 5.0 and above
+You have to Give storage permission to app from settings explicitly for Android 6.0 and above

 # How to use
-After giving permission, build the project and run on you phone.
+Build the project and run on you phone.
 You'll see two buttons:
 1. Add a new Training face
 2. Recognize